manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 another FCM Clearing Participant shall also bear financial responsibility to Manifold Finance for that omnibus account.

 # 308\.
-Financial Requirements of FCM Clearing Participants.
+Financial Requirements of FCM Clearing Participants

 <div class="important">